totosan/IoTEdgeObjectTracking/modules/PostcarDetector/README.txt

 docker run -p 127.0.0.1:80:80 -d <your image name>
 ```

+## Image resizing
+By default, we run manual image resizing to maintain parity with CVS webservice prediction results.
+If parity is not required, you can enable faster image resizing by uncommenting the lines installing OpenCV in the Dockerfile.

 Then use your favorite tool to connect to the end points.

 POST http://127.0.0.1/image with multipart/form-data using the imageData key